Dhananjay-shrivastav/CxxPrimerPlus/README.md

 	doing the following:
 		a.
 Overload the + operator to allow you to join two strings into one.
 		b.
 Provide a stringlow() member function that converts all alphabetic characters in a string to lowercase.
-(Don＊t forget the cctype family of character functions.)
+(Don't forget the cctype family of character functions.)
 		c.
 Provide a stringup() member function that converts all alphabetic characters in a string to uppercase.
 		d.
 Provide a member function that takes a char argument and returns the number of